ePrivacy and GPDR Cookie Consent by Cookie Consent

 • Code 3 (C3): Improvement recommended.
 You do not need to get this fixed, but it is recommended you do.

-• Further Investigation (FI): Further investigation required without delay.
-This usually means that the inspector will need to return to investigate the issue further, and will determine whether it is safe or unsafe
+• Further Investigation (FI): Further investigation is required without delay.
+This usually means that the inspector will need to return to investigate the issue further, and will determine whether it is safe or unsafe.

-Should you receive an unsatisfactory outcome, our Electrical division can advise and quote you in order to rectify the problem and make your building compliant
+Should you receive an unsatisfactory outcome, our Electrical division can advise and quote you in order to rectify the problem and make your building safe and compliant.

-If you are responsible for property, then you will also be responsible for ensuring that you have an up-to-date Electrical Installation Condition Report (EICR).
+If you are responsible for property, then you will also be responsible for ensuring that you have an up-to-date EICR.
 Whether you are a landlord of domestic or commercial properties, or your role is tasked with ensuring the maintenance of commercial properties, you will hopefully find the information below helpful.

 To book an EICR inspection, call 01332 851300 or email electrical@tidyco.co.uk